Hi-van is supported by its audience. When you purchase using our links, we may earn an affiliate commission (no added cost to you). Learn more

 Keep your eyes peeled for deals on Craigslist, eBay, and Facebook Marketplace.
 If you aren’t in any rush, take your time.
 Exercise your patience and wait it out until you find one within your budget and in good condition.
 It is going to be your new home, after all.

 Some work will have to go in to make your vehicle liveable.
 Of course, you’ll need the basics, like a bed or two, maybe some homey seating, and a kitchenette if you plan on cooking for yourself.
+I made a complete resource page about van build here by the way.

 A great way to save some money and maximize your space is to install furniture that has multiple functions.
 For example, a sofa bed that can host your guests during the day and can be a great place to sleep at night.